Item 30: Write more than unit tests

 The cargo bench

-command1 runs special test cases
+command runs special

 However, there's a danger that compiler optimizations may give misleading results, particularly if you restrict the operation that's being performed to a small subset of the real code.
 Consider a simple arithmetic function: